roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-Inside of the white box was a ring, made of beautiful seashells from the sandy beach.
+Inside of the white box was a ring made of beautiful seashells from the sandy beach.
 A seashells that are much prettier than any precious stone.
 A ring that looks exactly as my name—Minami Shirahama.
 I noted as a drops had accumulated upon the lens of my glasses.
 Simply being next to you.
 That is all I need to be happy.